The Social And Scientific Implications of 3D Printing

 3D printing has been fully functional for a few years, but not everyone realizes the amazing potentials that it unlocks for the information age.
 Almost everything that surrounds us in the world today is created through 3D printing and modeling.
 Most fabricated objects have been designed, engineered, conceived and prototyped using a 3D printer of some kind.

-3D Systems is now the company at the forefront of 3D printing, as creators of the most viable systems using this form of technology.
+It was a company called 3D Systems that saw the road ahead for this kind of scientific printing application.3D Systems is now the company at the forefront of 3D printing, as creators of the most viable systems using this form of technology.
 Their bringing together of 3D modeling and rendering, that combines with the power of physical printing or sculpting is changing the face of fabrication.
 With 3D printers, objects can be outputted for printing into form using plastics, metals, and from various composite materials, making physical fabrication possible for many different industries.

 The CEO and President 3D Systems, Abe Reichental talks live on Bloomberg West about the great potentials of 3D Printing, ” Today most of our customers are in transportation, recreation, consumer health care, and those include all of the automotive companies, major hearing aid and orthodontics, and dental companies, toy companies.
 We really span the entire range, and our new customers are educators and schools.”